 Deposit Accounts.
 Substantially all of our depositors are residents of New York.
 Deposits are attracted from within our market area through the offering of a broad selection of deposit instruments, including noninterest-bearing demand deposits (such as checking accounts), interest-bearing demand accounts (such as NOW and money market accounts), savings accounts, club accounts and certificates of deposit.
-In addition to accounts for individuals, we also offer commercial checking accounts designed for the businesses operating in our market area and deposit accounts for municipal clients.
-As our Bank has a national charter and is headquartered in Delaware County, New York, we have a significant amount of deposits from municipal business, for whom these factors are attractive.
+In addition to accounts for individuals, we also offer commercial checking accounts designed for the businesses operating in our market area.
 We do not have any brokered deposits.
 From time to time we promote various accounts in an effort to increase deposits.